 - 8.1 The Headteacher will decide whether it is appropriate or not to inform parents/carers of any specific incident.
 On making this decision any such report to parents/carers must be in writing and a copy of the communication will be given to the member of staff involved with the specific incident. - NB: The existence of this policy does not limit a parent/carer's right to complain about the use of physical force.
 All staff should be aware of the legal position under which they operate should physical force be used against a pupil.
 In extreme circumstances parents/carers may well wish to take civil action or pursue a criminal prosecution.

 Appendix 1

 Record of Use of Reasonable Force.

-Date Time
+Date Time Location

-Name of pu pil Member of staff involved Names of any witnesses
+Name of pupil nber of staff involved Names of any witnesses

-- -

-Details of in cident
+Details of incident

 Signed